 6. Store in a nice pretty jar.

-Dehydrating carrots without a dehydrator is possible, but it requires a bit more effort.
+You can dehydrate carrots without a dehydrator, but it requires a bit more effort.
 Set your oven to it’s lowest temperature possible – ideally 170 degrees.
 Spread your carrots out evenly on a baking sheet and “cook” in the oven with the door propped open.
 Check the carrots after two hours, and every hour after that.
 You may even want to check every 30 minutes.
 With the oven temperature being high (compared to the temperature of a dehydrator), your carrots can go from not done to done in a flash.

-There are a few different preparation methods available:
+There are a few different preparation methods available to dehydrate carrots:

 - Blanching – plunging carrots into boiling water for 2-5 minutes until slightly tender, then removing to ice cold water to stop the cooking time